devops-kung-fu/rust-template/README.md

-# rust codespace template
+# Rust Rust Template

-Use this template to create an empty rust based repository with a devcontainer
+A GitHub repository template to create an empty rust based repository with a devcontainer.